Developer Guide

 Alternative 2 (chosen): Allow

-to handle checking of whether it is a valid index- Pros: Maintains the abstraction between the
+ViewCommandParserto handle checking of whether user input can be parsed into an index, andViewCommandto handle checking of whether it is a valid index- Pros: Maintains the abstraction between the

-classes.
+ParserandCommandclasses.
 Also, it makes it more maintainable for future extensions in the event that further checks to the user input are required. - Cons: Have to maintain code in 2 separate classes and in the event that there

 is an issue in processing user input for the

-, there is a need to identify and isolate which of the 2 checks does the problem originate from.
+ViewCommand, there is a need to identify and isolate which of the 2 checks does the problem originate from.

 - Pros: Maintains the abstraction between the